frictionlessdata/tableschema-java/README.md

 ```

 The type inferral algorithm tries to cast to available types and each successful type casting increments a popularity score for the successful type cast in question.
 At the end, the best score so far is returned.
-The inferral algorithm traverse all of the table's rows and attempts to cast every single value of the table.
-When dealing with large table, you might want to limit the number of rows that the inferral algorithm processes:
+The inferral algorithm traverses all of the table's rows and attempts to cast every single value of the table.
+When dealing with large tables, you might want to limit the number of rows that the inferral algorithm processes:

 ```java
 // Only process the first 25 rows for type inferral.